© John Wiley & Sons Australia, Ltd

 If possible, authors should visit the Wiley websites for authors at http://authorservices.wiley.com/bauthor/journal.asp and http://authorservices.wiley.com/bauthor/illustration.asp which detail further information on the preparation and submission of articles and figures.

-Author Services enables authors to track their article, once it has been accepted, through the production process to publication online.
-Authors can check the status of their articles online and choose to receive automated emails at key stages of production so they do not need to contact the production editor to check on progress.
-Visit http://authorservices.wiley.com/bauthor for more details on online production tracking and for a wealth of resources, including FAQs and tips on article preparation, submission and more.
+Author Services enables authors to track their article through the production process to publication online.
+Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production.
+The corresponding author will receive a unique link that enables them to register and have their article automatically added to the system.
+Please ensure that a complete e-mail address is provided when submitting the manuscript.
+Visit Author Services (https://authorservices.wiley.com/bauthor/default.asp) for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.

 Page charges for excess pages